Kneckter/Rotomonitor/README.md

 5. Copy the example file `cp RDMMonitorConfig.example.json RDMMonitorConfig.json`.

-6. Create an applicaiton and get the your bot's secret token, and application ID at:
+6. Create an application and get the your bot's secret token, and application ID at:
    * https://discordapp.com/developers/applications/me

 7. Get your application/bot to join your server by going here: